peterkuma/masters-thesis/chapters/01_introduction.md

 In summary, the objectives of this work were:

-1. Find and investigate a suitable time subsampling (‘intermittence’) method in the shortwave band of the radiation scheme ACRANEB2.
+1. Find and investigate a suitable time subsampling (‘intermittency’) method in the shortwave band of the radiation scheme ACRANEB2.

-2. Implement the shortwave intermittence method in the code of the scheme.
+2. Implement the shortwave intermittency method in the code of the scheme.

-3. Determine the performance and accuracy of various shortwave intermittence periods in the context of the limited-area NWP model ALADIN.
+3. Determine the performance and accuracy of various shortwave intermittency periods in the context of the limited-area NWP model ALADIN.